gpadolina/DeepLearning-notes/DeepLearning/Deep learning for Text and Sequences.md

 Additionally, you'll freeze the *Embedding* layer (set its *trainable* attribute to *False*), following the same rationale you're already familiar with in the context of pretrained convnet features: when parts of a model are pretrained (like your *Embedding* layer) and parts are randomly initialized (like your classifier), the pretrained parts shouldn't be updated during training, to avoid forgetting what they already know.

+You can also train the same model without loading the pretrained word embeddings and without freezing the embedding layer.
+In that case, you'll learn a task-specific embedding of the input tokens, which is generally more powerful than pretrained word embeddings when lots of data is available.